modelutil: Field, State,

 Because the container data in

-and StateSet
+State and StateSet objects are

 stored as a dictionary, these two classes also define a number of the

-key dictionary methods (e.g. has_key
+key dictionary methods (e.g. has_key,

 Checking metadata: